Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

+Deviating from the standard assumption that also $\Om_\dm$ and $\Om_\lam$ are constants, we will consider an increasing $\Om_\dm(a)$ with an appropriate, non-constant $\Om_\lam(a)$.

 The prediction of a growing $\Om_\dm$ is supported by observational values for the cosmic matter fraction $\Om_\rmm=\Om_\dm+\Om_\rmb$.
-The early time value $0.315\pm 0.007$ from the cosmic microwave background (CMB) observed by the Planck satellite \cite{aghanim2020planck}, is smaller than the late time (``now'') value $0.334 \pm0.018$ deduced from supernovae in the nearby cosmos \cite{brout2022pantheon}.
+The early time value $0.315\pm 0.007$ from the cosmic microwave background (CMB) observed by the Planck satellite \citep{aghanim2020planck}, is smaller than the late time (``now'') value $0.334 \pm0.018$ deduced from supernovae in the nearby cosmos \citep{brout2022pantheon}.

 To deal properly with the problem, a unified approach covering these epochs is needed.
-Here we connect to ref. \cite{dainotti2021hubble}.
-By parting the Pantheon data in redshift bins, a weak time-dependence of Hubble constant $H_0$ is proposed, $H_0(z)=H_0^\now(1+z)^{-\alpha}$ with $\alp\approx 0.01$.
-Inspired by this, we consider the model DM growth function \BEQ \Om_\dm(z)= \Om_e \, (1+z)^{3-\dele } , \EEQ deviating from $\dele =0$ in $\Lam$CDM.
-Unlike other rather ad hoc approaches, our Ansatz (\ref{Omezpz}) fits in a bigger picture, the one of ongoing condensation of EZPE.
-It leads to $H_0^\cmb \approx H_0^\now [(\Om_b+\Om_\dm z_\cmb^{-\dele })/(\Om_b+\Om_\dm)]^{1/2}$ with $z_\cmb\approx 1080$.
-The value $\del_e= 0.025$ maps $H_0^\now=73$ km/s Mpc to $H_0^\cmb\approx 68 $ km/s Mpc, apparently solving the Hubble tension with late-time physics, an option unjustly ruled out by restricting in ref. \cite {keeley2022ruling} to the ``most general'' scenario.
+Here we connect to ref. \citep{dainotti2021hubble}.
+By parting the Pantheon supernova data in redshift bins, a weak time-dependence of Hubble constant $H_0$ is found and fit to the form $H_0(z)=H_0^\now(1+z)^{-\alpha}$ with $\alp\approx 0.01$.
+Inspired by this, we consider the DM growth function \BEQ \Om_\dm(a) =\Om_ea^{\dele} , \EEQ where $\dele\sim 0.02$, deviating from $\dele =0$ in $\Lam$CDM.
+(For simplicity, we neglect a possible $a$-dependence of $\dele$).
+This small value is compatible with the non-growth of dark matter halos of quasars since $z\sim6$ \citep{arita2023subaru}.